feross/safe-buffer/README.md

 ## usage

-The goal of this package is to make the node.js `Buffer` safer to use.
+The goal of this package is to provide a safe replacement for the node.js `Buffer`.

 It's a drop-in replacement for `Buffer`.
 You can use it by adding one `require` line to the top of your node.js modules: